-The Michigan online lottery operates arguably the most successful ilottery in the country.
+The Michigan online lottery operates arguably the most successful iLottery in the country.
 Online sales reached an enormous $94 million in 2018 including four years of growth since launching in 2014.
 Michigan iLottery offers Powerball, Mega Millions, Keno and instant games.
 These latter fill a role equivalent to real money online slots in MI while the state waits to pass iGaming legislation.

 There are currently seven states that have implemented some form of an online lottery following the 2011 DOJ opinion.

 Additionally, Maine, Maryland, New York, North Dakota, and Virginia offer a subscription-only online lottery sales.

 Danny Bogus, the architect behind the Michigan Lottery’s digital platform said he expects two to three more states to implement online sales each year.

 “Now there’s a model that’s proven,” Bogus told IBJ.
 “So, it’s really easy for other states to take that best-practice model.”

 Online sales may be difficult to predict, but Bogus said states that have implemented some version of an online lottery have seen the benefits.